canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 ### It can take time
 Both of the above take time, the most valuable commodity, especially for knowledge workers.
-I personally learned to mitigate the "time loss' through a number of strategies but the fact remains that I need set aside dedicated hours in my week.
+I personally learned to mitigate the "time loss' through a number of strategies but the fact remains that I need to set aside dedicated hours in my week.
 I'll say here I now think my peers use time an excuse way as a false justification to avoid the work but that's a topic for another blog post